ziliolu/42_so_long/README.md

 The project includes learning about file descriptors (fd) and their use in reading from a map file as well as how to deal with structs.
 These are important concepts in C programming, and this project provides an opportunity to practice both in a fun and engaging way.

-Click here to access the complete subject of this project.

 [Click here](https://github.com/ziliolu/42_so_long/blob/main/so_long_subject.pdf) to access the complete subject of this project.

 ## Installation